Decoding the Metric-Imperial Conversion: What is 2.4m in Feet?

 -

 Q: Are there online calculators for these conversions?
 A: Yes, many online converters are available that can perform these calculations quickly and easily.
-However, understanding the underlying principles is crucial for ensuring accuracy and avoiding dependence on external tools.
+Still, understanding the underlying principles is crucial for ensuring accuracy and avoiding dependence on external tools.

 -